-Those who profess to favor freedom and yet depreciate agitation, are people who want crops without ploughing the ground; they want rain without thunder and lightning; they want the ocean without the roar of its many waters.
+Those who profess to favor freedom and yet depreciate agitation are people who want crops without ploughing the ground; they want rain without thunder and lightning; they want the ocean without the roar of it’s many waters.
 The struggle may be a moral one, or it may be a physical one, or it may be both.
 But it must be a struggle.
 Power concedes nothing without a demand.
 It never did and it never will– Frederick Douglass

 Every 5 minutes some Black person is shouting boycott this and that.
 And very little of it is organized.
 And it is so overdone it has lost all of its power.
 So what happened to the boycott of H&M for their monkey shirt?
 What has become of the boycott of Ryanair?
-I promise you they back to packing black butts on seats like never before.
-These temporary actions betray a deep flaw within the African mentality and that is a love for what seems to be instant solutions.
+I promise you they are back to packing black butts on seats like never before.
+These temporary actions betray a deep flaw within the African mentality and that is a love for what seems to be instantaneous solutions.
 Lobbying is far less glamours and takes far more organization, clear goals, and acumen to accomplish, yet the results are far more productive.

 They will boycott the Oscars when they stop winning them.

 When you live in the master’s house and you burn it down, just know that you also make yourself homeless — Alik Shahadah